 Celia: Another text to the Caitiff from earlier.

 GM: “That’s interesting,” says the second female voice. “‘Draconian.’
 Is that where the name ‘Draco’ comes from?”

 “Yes,” Drakon answers.
 “There are three different spellings for his name, in fact.
 Drakon, Draco, and Drako, the first and last with a ‘k’.”

-“I considered Draco, but it’s too associated with pop culture.”
+“I considered Draco, but I think it’s too popularly known.”

 make up your mind girl